 Za Za Ta

-Za Za Ta is an exotic oasis within Fortitude Valley's Emporium - a Middle Eastern restaurant and bar serving dishes unlike anything else in Brisbane in a splendid setting to match.
+ZA ZA TA is an exotic oasis within Fortitude Valley's Emporium - a vegetarian Middle Eastern restaurant and bar serving dishes unlike anything else in Brisbane in a splendid setting to match.

-The stunning decor is Alhambra palace meets Raffles Hotel, with a touch of Marrakesh, spread over several rooms and featuring velvet lounges, leadlight doors, tessalated tiles and rattan bar stools
+The stunning decor is Alhambra palace meets Raffles Hotel, with a touch of Marrakesh, spread over several rooms and featuring velvet lounges, leadlight doors, tessellated tiles and rattan bar stools.

 The palatial dining room is the perfect back-drop for the food menu, which is unlike anything served at other Brisbane restaurants, and which brings a unique taste of Tel Aviv to the table.
 Here, centuries-old tradition gets a modern twist, using local ingredients to create a delectable menu designed to share.